antoinetavant/meteofranceapi/README.md

 ### Accessing Arome Forecasts

-See the notebook [Arome Forecast](./examples/arome.ipynb) for examples of accessing the forecast of the Arome model.
+See the notebook [Arome Forecast](./doc/examples/arome.ipynb) for examples of accessing the forecast of the AROME model.

 # TODO